 Why We Love This Mediterranean Orzo Pasta Recipe

-Growing up, our mom often made Mediterranean-inspired recipes such as Greek Rice Bake and Greek Pasta Bake, and we always looked forward to the unique ingredients and incredible tastes that the cuisine would bring.
+Growing up, our mom often made Mediterranean-inspired recipes such as Greek Rice Bake and Greek Pasta Bake, and we always looked forward to the unique ingredients and incredible tastes that she whipped up.
 Today, we do our best to recreate similar dishes and instill a love of the Mediterranean in our own families.
 However, we don’t have time to wait around the stove all day!
 So, we take our mom’s recipes and transform them into a still super tasty meal that’s just a little easier to make like with this Mediterranean Orzo Pasta Recipe!
 A new favorite, it’s:

 What Is Orzo?